andersfransson/andersatandersen/src/content/insights/the-real-bottleneck-in-compliance-is-not-the-report-but-the-data.md

 ## Compliance exposes what the organization does not know about itself

-This is one of the reasons compliance work often feels disproportionally difficult.
+This is one of the reasons compliance work often feels disproportionately difficult.

 The regulation may be clear enough.
 The reporting template may be clear enough.
 The authority may even explain what is expected.